react-backoffice/backoffice/README.md

 * `fixedHeader?: boolean`, Is header fixed?, default `true`
 * `hasHeader?: boolean`, Is header included, default `true`
 * `hasCookieInfo?: boolean`, Is there a cookieinfo in the project, default: `false`

+### AddButton

+Button in the bottom right, that let's you link to a new page

+* `onClick: function`, handle click on Add Button

 ### Menu